kyphan38/web/assets/docs/study/soft skills/5-gla.md

 - Tracking those goals and balancing passion with relevancy are important
 - This is a lifelong journey, more like a marathon than a sprint, so engage it with an eye on sustainability

-## The truth about skill acquisition
+## The Truth About Skill Acquisition

 Why?